jeffyd193/snowSports/README.md

 A simple modern functional snow sports equipment and clothing website.

--Non-responsive as of right now
+-semi-responsive as of right now

--Mobile Only format

 -Functional Hamburger Menu with easy to change and add links